ku-nlp/jumanpp/README.md

   * We test on GCC and clang
 - CMake v3.1 or later

-## Building from package
+## Building from a package

-Dowload a package from [Releases](https://github.com/ku-nlp/jumanpp/releases)
+Dowload the package from [Releases](https://github.com/ku-nlp/jumanpp/releases)

 ```bash
 $ tar xf jumanpp-<version>.tar.xz # decompress the package